bentomi/blog-source/resources/templates/md/posts/2017-06-04-message-sending-clojure-elixir.md

 I compared asynchronous message passing performance of Elixir and Clojure, in Clojure I looked at both agents and core.async.
 I discussed issues related to scheduling, buffering and garbage collection.
-The following points seem to be the most important take
+The following points seem to be the most important
-aways:
+takeaways:

 1. The Erlang process scheduler and message passing system is an impressive piece of work, and offers excellent out of the box experience.
 1. In Clojure, agents are not the way to go if message passing performance is vital.
-1. Clojure's core.async library offers simiar message passing performance as Erlang, especially if the messages are bigger than just a couple of small numbers and buffering can be tweaked.
+1. Clojure's core.async library offers similar message passing performance as Erlang, especially if the messages are bigger than just a couple of small numbers and buffering can be tweaked.
 1. Erlang's GC probably causes smaller latencies than the default JVM